If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Volunteers Alison Liu and Debby Lewis (seated) assist entrant David Cecil, while award sponsor Michelle Farnsworth looks on.

 Dark Sword has generously supported convention contests for years.
-Here owner Jim Ludwig is assisted by Mengu Gregor in choosing the Dark Sword winners at the MSP Open in 2018
+Here owner Jim Ludwig is assisted by painter Mengu Gregor in choosing the Dark Sword winners at the MSP Open in 2018.

 Contest Rules

 Every contest has rules.
-While there are commonalities, the rules of each contest are unique, and may change from year to year.
-The onus is on you to be aware of the rules.
-Entries that don’t conform to the rules may be placed in a different category than you intended, or completely disqualified from consideration.
+While there are commonalities, the rules of each contest are unique, and often change slightly from year to year.
+The onus is on entrants to be aware of the rules for each competition they enter.
+Entries that don’t conform to the rules may be placed in a different category than the artist intended, or completely disqualified from consideration.
 If it is later discovered that someone did not follow the rules, they might be stripped of their award.

 Contest rules include guidelines for each category, and maximum size of piece accepted.
 There may be rules related to the kinds of bases required or permitted.
-Most contests require you to be attending the event to enter.
+Most contests require entrants to attend the event in person.
 Many require that only the entrant have worked on the piece (apart from the use of commercially available figures and components).
 Others may not have rules forbidding multiple artists to work on an entry, but may only allow one entrant to be named as the creator.

 Submission and Pick Up